Dev-Kazeem/REST-API/README.md

-# REST-API
+# DJANGO REST-API
-A django restful api that allow user to enter name age only, but it will be modefiy for more features
+A django restful api that allow user to enter name, age only, but it will be modefiy for more features